Bertrand256/dash-masternode-tool/doc/build-dmt-linux-ubuntu.md

 #### 4. Create a Docker container

 A Docker container is an instance of an image (similar to how an object is an instance of a class in the software development world), and it exists until you delete it.
 You can therefore skip this step if you have created the container before.
-To easily identify the container, we give it a specific name (dmtbuild) when it is created so you can easily check if it exists in your system.
+To easily identify the container, we give it a specific name (dmtbuild) when it is created, so you can easily check if it exists in your system.

 ```
 docker ps -a --filter name=dmtbuild --filter ancestor=bertrand256/build-dmt:ubuntu